danielejsantos/ifood-frontend-test/README.md

 # iFood Frontend Test

-All the instructions, architecture and decisions about the project can be founded below.
+All the instructions, architecture and decisions about the project can be found below.

 ## Language and Framework